 Biden likes to run off the stage after seven questions.

-Um I'm gonna get in trouble if I if I if I take any more questions, they're gonna get mad at me.
+I'm going to get in trouble if I take any more questions.

-I mean, I'm like, oh my God.
+I mean, I'm like, oh, my God.

 And the real reason, Carol, let's be honest.

-So let's cut through all the clutter.
+Let's cut through all the clutter.

-The real reason he can't stand next to Putin is because Putin will make him look uh as cognitively weak as he really is.
+The real reason he can't stand next to Putin is because Putin will make him look as cognitively weak as he really is.

 By the way, two of which he did attack.